 The risk of asbestos-related lung disease increases with the duration and degree of exposure and also depends on the type of asbestos fibre.
 People exposed to asbestos often develop lung disease after a long latent period.
 Asbestos exposure may cause:

 The three main types of asbestos that have been used commercially are crocidolite (blue asbestos), amosite (brown) and chrysotile (white).
 All fibre types are dangerous.
-There was discussion in the literature that blue and brown asbestos were more dangerous than white.
-There is, however, sufficient evidence to suggest that chrysotile can be as carcinogenic as the other types.
+There has been some discussion in the literature that blue and brown asbestos are more dangerous than white.
+Chrysotile appears to be safer than the other types.

 Alveolar macrophages play a significant role in the aetiology of asbestosis-related diseases.